PMCC-BioinformaticsCore/janis-translate-examples/cwl/tools/gatk_haplotype_caller/tutorial.md

 nextflow run gatk_haplotype_caller.nf
 ```

 Nextflow will automatically check if there is a `nextflow.config` file in the working directory, and if so will use that to configure itself.
-Our inputs are supplied in `nextflow.config` alongside the dsl2 & docker config, so it should run without issue.
+Our inputs are supplied in `nextflow.config` alongside the dsl2 & singularity config, so it should run without issue.

 Once completed, we can check the `./outputs` folder to view our results. <br>
 If everything went well, the `./outputs` folder should contain 2 files: